 We are gradually increasing our ability to carry out planned procedures / surgery at Guy’s and St Thomas’.
 If you are waiting for a procedure you may be contacted about an appointment date.
 If you do receive an appointment for a procedure please let your dialysis team know as soon as possible so that any appropriate precautions such as swab testing and household isolation can be put in place.

 If you contract coronavirus

 If you currently use patient transport, this will continue.
 However if you test positive or are suspected of having coronavirus, your transport will be provided by BEARS – our specialist high dependency transport service.
-The BEARS drivers will be wearing masks, gloves and gowns, please do not be alarmed by this.

 Managing your anxiety